 Following the screening, Salisbury International Arts Festival’s Film Programmer Patrick Bliss, will be hosting a rare gathering of cast members both in person and remotely.
 Where are the boys now?
 How has being in the film impacted their lives?
 Have they been to an island since?
 Who will have the conch…?

-We're kicking off our PITCH IN campaign to raise funds for a much-needed multi-use games area (MUGA) More...
+All proceeds from our auction will go towards the PITCH IN campaign to raise funds for a much-needed multi-use games area (MUGA).
+More...